nymtech/demo-mixnet-chat-client/README.md

 # demo-mixnet-chat-client

+**Archived: this client worked with our old Go mixnet.
+We've switched to Rust, so this repo is now read-only.**

 **Note: don't depend on this for anything serious, it's a demo rather than a production application.**

 This is a simple chat application.
 You can start a few clients in different console windows, and chat back and forth.
 Chat traffic is encrypted and routed through the [nym-mixnet](https://github.com/nymtech/nym-mixnet).